-- Pocket shines for its text-to-speech offerings and is best used by those who want to add an audio element to their consumption.
-Instapaper stands out for its speed-reading feature.
+- The main difference is that Pocket shines for its text-to-speech offerings and is best used by those who want to add an audio element to their consumption, while Instapaper stands out for its speed-reading feature.

 While both Instapaper and Pocket offer free versions with different features, they also have paid upgrades that unlock some of the functions we just described.
+We tested both services thoroughly to help you decide.
 Let’s take a look at these apps and their strengths and weaknesses to help you make up your mind.

 There are quite a few alternatives to Pocket that you can consider if you feel like it’s not the right fit.
 The best substitute is Instapaper, but you can also have a look at PaperSpan, Safari Reading List and Wallabag.